Enter the Boardroom with Nurole

 office block

-Episode 14 - The future of renewable energy in the boardroom with Richard Nourse
+14. Richard Nourse - The future of renewable energy in the boardroom

 As one of Europe's largest renewables investment managers with over £7 billion in assets, Greencoat Capital has provided significant opportunities to accelerate the global transition to a low-carbon economy.
 Founder and Managing Director of Greencoat, Richard Nourse, has used his experiences leading energy teams at Merrill Lynch and Morgan Grenfell to drive the company's commitment to revolutionise the industry.
 Now, he joins Nurole CEO Oliver Cummings to discuss the future of renewable energy and how boards can best invest their time, talent and resources to navigate it.